 Field Description Option Active Press the [SPACEBAR] to activate (Yes) or deactivate (No) the filter rule.
-Yes/No IP Protocol Protocol refers to the upper layer protocol, e.g., TCP is 6, 0-255
+Yes/No IP Protocol Protocol refers to the upper layer protocol, e.g., TCP is 6, UDP is 17 and ICMP is 1.
+This value must be between 0 0-255